killertorts/Maxime-Longo-Mini-Projet/README.md

 - Fine-tuning button functionality like random simulations and dropdown deletion required trial and error.

 ---
+Being primarily a web developer, i used my strengths in order to complete this to the best of my ability.

 This project helped reinforce my understanding of modern React workflows and UI state management, and it's designed to be easily updated and reflect a semi professional internal tool for telecom use.